raphlinus/raphlinus.github.io/_posts/2022-02-01-piet-gpu-clipping.md

 Things get even more interesting with per-tile optimization.
 The piet-gpu rendering pipeline is organized as a series of stages, finally writing a per-tile command list (sometimes called "tape") for each 16x16 tile in the target.
 The last stage is "fine rasterization," which plays these commands for all pixels in the tile.
 Within a tile there is no control flow; all commands are evaluated for all pixels.

 In the general case, clip is rendered as follows.
+The fine rasterizer maintains a bunch of per-pixel state, notably a current pixel and a blend stack.
+The current pixel is initially clear (alpha = 0) or a background color, and ordinary draw objects are composited onto it (generally using [Porter-Duff "over"]).
 A `BeginClip` operation pushes the current pixel on a *blend stack.* The children of the clip are rendered, compositing into the current pixel.
-Then, at a matching `EndClip`, the clip mask is rendered into an alpha mask, and the current pixel is rendered onto the top of the stack, using that alpha mask as an additional alpha multiplier, popping the stack.
+Then, at a matching `EndClip`, the clip mask is rendered into an alpha mask, that's composited with the current pixel using "source in" (basically multiplying the alpha with the mask), and that result is composited (Porter-Duff "over") with the top of the blend stack (which is popped), becoming the new current pixel.

 Much of the time, we don't need the general case, however.
 Piet-gpu rendering works by 16x16 pixel tiles.
 Earlier stages in the pipeline computes what should happen within a tile, and the final stage (fine rasterization) performs a sequence of drawing operations for all pixels in the tile.
 This gives us the opportunity to do some optimization.